 Our Charity – Operation Restore Hope

-Operation Restore Hope Australia was founded by Dr. Darryl Hodgkinson to help less fortunate children in the Philippines with birth defects and deformities especially cleft lip and palate.
-Since it began, the charity has operated on more than 2,500 children and provided other medical services such as paediatric care, dentistry, orthodontia and speech pathology.
+Operation Restore Hope Australia was founded by Sydney Plastic Surgeon, Dr Darryl Hodgkinson in 1993 to help less fortunate children in the Philippines with birth defects and deformities especially cleft lip and palate.
+Since it held its first charitable mission in 1994, the charity has operated on more than 3,000 children and provided other medical services such as paediatric care, dentistry, orthodontia and speech pathology.

-The goal of Operation Restore Hope Australia, in conjunction with our partners in the Philippines, is that no child in the communities in which the charity operates should have to go to school without their lip and palate repaired so that they can have the basic dignity and opportunities offered to other children.
+The goal of Operation Restore Hope Australia, in conjunction with our Filipino partners is that no child in the communities in which the charity operates should have to go to school without their lip and palate repaired so that they can have the basic dignity and opportunities offered to other children.

-The cost to Operation Restore Hope to repair a cleft is approximately $500 AUD per operation.
+The average cost to Operation Restore Hope to repair a cleft lip or palate depending on the complexity and the facility is approximately $500 AUD per operation.
 The more donations we receive, the more children we can help.
 Donations over $2.00 are fully tax deductible and are payable to “The Operation Restore Hope Philippines Relief Fund”.
 Or you can make an online donation by going to www.givenow.com.au/operationrestorehope

 To find out more about Operation Restore Hope and to see how you can help, please go to the website: www.operationrestorehope.org or contact the charity as follows: